Covid 19 coronavirus: Government set to move on regions with low test results

 * Latest developments and essential information

-The Government wants more testing for Covid 19 in regions with low confirmed cases before deciding whether some could have conditions of the lockdown eased, says Prime Minister Jacinda Ardern.
+The Government wants more testing for Covid-19 in regions with low confirmed cases before deciding whether some could have conditions of the lockdown eased, says Prime Minister Jacinda Ardern.

 With today marking a week since the lockdown began, Ardern praised the majority of New Zealanders for their "amazing" response.